Cyclic symmetry induced pitchfork bifurcations in the diblock copolymer model: Cyclic Equivariance of Diblock Copolymers

 According to its definition, one has $L = D_uF(\lambda_0,u_0) \in \cL(X,Y)$, where~$\cL(X,Y)$ denotes the Banach space of all bounded linear operators from~$X$ to~$Y$, equipped with the operator norm~$\|\cdot\|_{\cL(X,Y)}$.
 With the range and null space of this linear operator we associate the following orthogonal projections. \begin{definition}[Orthogonal projections~$P$ and~$Q$ associated with~$L$] Let~$L$ be the Fr\'echet derivative of the diblock copolymer operator as defined in~\eqref{eqn:dfu}.
 Then we denote by~$Q : X \to X$ the orthogonal projection of the domain~$X$ onto the null space~$N(L)$, and we let~$P : Y \to Y$ be the orthogonal projection of~$Y$ onto the orthogonal complement of the range~$R(L)$.
 In other words, we define the closed subspaces $\tilde{X} \subset X$ and $\tilde{Y} \subset Y$ such that

 Thus, the projector $P: Y \to Y$ is characterized by $R(P) = \tilde{Y}$ and $N(P) = R(L)$, while the projection $Q: X \to X$ satisfies both $R(Q) = N(L)$ and $N(Q) = \tilde{X}$. \end{definition} These projection operators allow us to apply standard arguments based on the Lyapunov-Schmidt reduction to establish pitchfork bifurcations induced by the action of a cyclic group.
-As we will see later, the fact that these projections are orthogonal is essential.

 Finally, we impose the following two assumptions on the operator~$F$ and the pair~$(\lambda_0,u_0)$, which are standard for the discussion of bifurcation points.
 The first of these has been verified for the diblock copolymer operator in~\cite{lessard:sander:wanner:17a}, and the second one will be satisfied at all pitchfork bifurcation points shown in Figures~\ref{fig:oddodd} and~\ref{fig:eveneven}. \begin{hypothesis}[Fredholm property] Assume that the nonlinear operator $F : \R \times X \to Y$ is sufficiently smooth, and suppose that the pair~$(\lambda_0,u_0) \in \R \times X$ is a zero of the operator~$F$, i.e., we assume that it satisfies the identity $F(\lambda_0,u_0) = 0$.
 Furthermore, suppose that the Fr\'echet derivative~$L = D_uF(\lambda_0,u_0)$ of~$F$ at~$(\lambda_0,u_0)$ is a Fredholm operator of index zero. \end{hypothesis} \begin{hypothesis}[One-dimensional kernel] Suppose that the above Fredholm Hypothesis~\ref{hyp:fred} is satisfied.
 In addition, assume that the Fr\'echet derivative~$L$ has a one-dimensional null space.
 Since~$L$ is of index zero, this immediately implies that its range has codimension one.
 Therefore, there exist nonzero elements $\phi_0 \in X$ and $\psi_0^* \in Y^*$ such that both